 Newton and Ella Moore were quietly buried in adjoining unmarked graves in the City Cemetery north of Lake City, the locations of which are now unknown.

 Charles Steele later settled on the old Moore ranch and moved into the empty squared-log home, in the process acquiring the stained bedroom floor which caused his wife so much work as she scrubbed and scrubbed in the ensuing years.

-The stain was still there in 1923 when Mrs. Steele, by then a widow [Mr Steele was moved to a ‘county home’ in 1923 and passed away in 1926], left the ranch and moved with her children to a home on San Juan Avenue in Gunnison.
+The stain was still there in 1923 when Mr Steele went into the County Home and Mrs. Steele left the ranch and moved with her children to Gunnison. .

 Newt Moore’s old log cabin once again stood empty and echoing, a silent reminder of a bloody tragedy.
 Nothing remains of the old Moore house or the famous bloodstain today.